-Poppy Comes Home Book 4 is published by Penguin Australia
+Poppy Comes Home is Book 4 in the Our Australian Girl series published by Penguin Australia

 This is the final book in the Poppy series.